(AP Photo/Evan Vucci)

 'Day by day:' Uvalde survivors recover from wounds, trauma

-UVALDE, Texas (AP) — Bullet fragments lodged in the children's arms and legs.
-Traumatic flashbacks flooding their nightmares.
-For the 17 people injured during a mass shooting last week in Uvalde, Texas, healing will be slow in a community mourning the deaths of 21 others .
+The 17 people injured during a mass shooting last week in Uvalde, Texas, are trying to heal in a community marked by mourning the deaths of 21 others.

 Senate Democrats are ready to drop some of their most pressing demands to restrict access to guns amid the nationwide onslaught of massacres.
 But even that may not be enough to reach a deal with Republicans.